AdamAtri/CardsAgainstHumanitySERVER/README.md

   <li>Create a new schema within CAH_Database named "cah" with owner "CAH_Model". <br/>
   	  (Databases >> CAH_Database >> Security >> Schemas)</li>
   <li>Restart MSSQL Server</li>
+  <li>Open CAH_DataLibrary directory and execute the sql script: CAH_DataModel.edmx.sql <br/>
+      (if you run into an error remove the stuff about dropping FK Constraints and existing tables)</li>
 </ol>
 </p>